-Social media sites are user generated content platforms.
-Users are allowed to upload content into their accounts for viewing by others.
+Social media sites are user-generated content platforms.
+These sites and apps allow users to upload content into their accounts for viewing by others.
 For example, you might upload a funny video off of YouTube to your Facebook account to share it with friends.

 Problems arise when users upload copyrighted content without the permission of the copyright owner.
 Such action leads to legal claims of copyright infringement with each claim carrying potential damages of $150,000.
 Fortunately, you can protect yourself and your site by complying with the Digital Millennium Copyright Act of 1998.

 The “DMCA” provides social media websites with immunity from copyright infringement lawsuits based on content uploaded by a member.
 For example, Twitter can escape liability from infringing content uploaded by a member who is tweeting.

 If you are starting a social media site, comply with the DMCA is an absolute must.
 There are a number of steps you must take to do so such as selecting a DMCA agent service, and they are complex.
 Read the rest of this article and then contact me to discuss compliance.

 You need to control the conduct of people using your website.
 Why?
 Well, ask yourself a few questions.
 Do you want:

 - People coming on and spamming other members with casino offers?

 - People trying to hack your member list?